crishtion/LFECHS-ACE/README.md

 UPDATE INFO

-Syntax for reading and logging updates update-importance.what-was-updated-.update-number EX 2.3.5
+Syntax for reading and logging updates is as follows: update-importance.what-was-updated-.update-number EX 2.3.5

 UPDATE IMPORTANCE LEVELS

+0- fixing code

 1- testing code(this should only be used in development stages)

 2- deletion of unnecessary code or making revisions UPDATE TYPES

+3- info has been added to page

+4- new code, such as styles, scripts, or html has been added

+5- major implementation or removal of code

+WHAT WAS UPDATED

 0.1 anything regarding README